CRATE TRAINING: teaching manners and house-training by “crate” Method

 Can I crate train an adult dog?

 You can use the same “safe zone” training method with an adult dog, and the dog may learn more quickly than a puppy.
 However, if the dog has ever had a negative experience with a crate, it will take extra time and patience to convince Rascal that the crate is a positive place to be.
 In that case, crating Rascal in your bedroom at night is vital – your dog needs to be reassured by your presence.
+This article can help you learn how to teach the reluctant dog to like the crate.

 Can I crate train a puppy when I’m away from home all day, every day?

 If you are away from home that much, it is very important for you to realize that your puppy’s training period will probably be longer and more difficult than average.
 Puppyhood is a time for learning, growing, playing, and napping.
 It’s a struggle for a pup to learn good manners when your time for teaching is so severely limited.
+Puppies cannot be left in a closed crate for more hours than they are months old, so if you are gone most of a day, you will need a dog walker, or pup will need to be in the safe zone and not locked in the crate itself.

-With this schedule, Rascal would be confined for the majority of each 24-hour day.
+If you are gone from home more than 8 hours a day, Rascal would be confined for the majority of each 24-hour day.
 Your pup will only have a few hours to be active and to be with you – two important, separate needs.
 Then Rascal will be expected to sleep quietly through the night.
 That’s too much to ask of any dog, adult or puppy.

 This information is part of the Atlanta Humane Society’s SmartHeart Educational Series.